DataDog/documentation/content/en/observability_pipelines/production_deployment_overview.md

 ### Choosing which data to process

-You can use Observability Pipelines Worker to process logs, metrics, and traces.
+You can use Observability Pipelines Worker to process logs and metrics (beta).
 However, real-time, vendor-specific data, such as continuous profiling data, is not interoperable and typically does not benefit from processing.

 #### Remote processing